Rally to Restore Sanity and/or Fear: Crowd size and television broadcast

 An aerial photography analysis commissioned by CBS News and carried out by AirPhotosLive.com estimated the crowd at 215,000 people, plus or minus 10%.
 In comparison, their estimate for the Restoring Honor rally made using the same methods was 87,000 people, plus or minus 9,000.
 USA Today, Voice of America and ABC News all referred to the crowd as tens of thousands of people, with Voice of America noting, "the crowd filled the Mall, from almost in front of the Capitol to the Washington Monument."

 According to local news outlet TBD TV, "Massive turnout for Saturday's rally quickly overwhelmed the Mall, forcing thousands of people into nearby streets and, eventually, just giving up and leaving."
 The PA system was criticized for being inadequate for those farther back to hear, with the crowd chanting "louder" several times.
 Jon Stewart, speaking from the stage, jokingly said there were over 10 million people there, and Stephen Colbert satirically tweeted an estimate of 6 billion.

 The Washington Metropolitan Area Transit Authority, which maintained its normal Saturday service schedule, announced that Metrorail ridership set a Saturday record of 825,437 trips, as compared to about 350,000 on a normal Saturday, and beating out the previous record set in 1991 of 786,358 trips during the Desert Storm National Victory Celebration.
 The record would last more than 6 six years, until it was broken by the 2017 Women's March.

 The rally was broadcast live on Comedy Central and C-SPAN.
-The Comedy Central live broadcast reportedly drew 2,000,000 total viewers, with an additional 570,000 live video streams on the Internet.
+The Comedy Central live broadcast drew 2,000,000 total viewers, with an additional 570,000 live video streams on the Internet.